decretist/Dissertation/Chapter4/chapter4.md

 in terms of rank and frequency as r × f = C. Values for the constant C differ between corpora, depending, among other things, on corpus size.
-As an example, the theoretical Zipf distribution plotted in Figures Za and Zb has been scaled to facilitate direct comparison with actual data from Gratian's *dicta* plotted in Figures Zc and Zd.
-In all four plots, the first data point has a rank of 1 and a frequency of 2187, corresponding to the 2,187 occurrences of the most frequent word *in* in the *dicta*.
+As an example, the theoretical Zipf distribution plotted in Figures 3 and 4 has been scaled to facilitate direct comparison with actual data from Gratian's *dicta* plotted in Figures 5 and
+6. In all four plots, the first data point has a rank of 1 and a frequency of 2187, corresponding to the 2,187 occurrences of the most frequent word *in* in the *dicta*.
 This scaling is equivalent to setting the value of C to 2187, and letting r × f = 2187.